PrefectHQ/prefect/docs/tutorial/first-steps.md

 !!! note "Parameter validation can be toggled"
     If you would like to turn this feature off for any reason, you can provide `validate_parameters=False` to your `@flow` decorator and Prefect will passively accept whatever input values you provide.

-    Flow configuration is covered in more detail in the [Flow and task configuration](/tutorials/flow-task/) tutorial.
+    Flow configuration is covered in more detail in the [Flow and task configuration](/tutorial/flow-task-config/) tutorial.
 For more information about pydantic type coercion, see the [pydantic documentation](https://pydantic-docs.helpmanual.io/usage/models/).

 !!! tip "Next steps: Flow and task configuration"
-    Now that you've seen some flow and task basics, the next step is learning about [configuring your flows and tasks](/tutorials/flow-task-config/) with options such as parameters, retries, caching, and task runners.
+    Now that you've seen some flow and task basics, the next step is learning about [configuring your flows and tasks](/tutorial/flow-task-config/) with options such as parameters, retries, caching, and task runners.

+[def]: #flows-and-tasks